Home loans for single moms: Loan programs and assistance

 In addition, both Fannie Mae and Freddie Mac may allow you to include rental income as part of your household income.
 Suppose you make $4,000 a month in salary and you plan to rent out a bedroom in your new home to a border for $600 a month.
 You can add that $600 to your $4,000 for DTI purposes.

-If you’ve read all the above and are still convinced you can’t get a mortgage loan, you may have one other way to qualify.
+If you’ve read all the above and are still convinced you’re not eligible for home loans for single moms, you may have one other way to qualify.
 And that’s by getting someone either to co-sign the mortgage or to become a co-borrower.

 But don’t get too excited about this idea until you’ve finished reading this section.
 Because there can be serious downsides to such an arrangement.
 If you persuade someone to co-sign your loan, that person’s credit score won’t make much difference.
 But their income will be added to yours when your DTI is calculated, which should make it much easier for you to get approved.